 The prolific artist soon needed more space to house his continuing output.
 As his fame and finances flourished, he designed and built a larger adobe gallery on the site and moved his growing collections out of what is now known as the Little Gallery at DeGrazia Gallery in the Sun.

 Knowing firsthand the difficulty that lesser-known artists have in finding a venue to display their work, Marion reopened the Little Gallery to visiting artists after her husband’s death.
 Today the DeGrazia Foundation continues this legacy during the cooler months.

-For more information about exhibiting visit here.
+More information about exhibiting is available here.

 Upon acceptance, artists in all mediums are given space to showcase their work for two weeks.
 Exhibiting artists are responsible for installing and promoting their exhibitions.
 Artists must also staff their exhibit during gallery hours to answer visitor questions.
 Artists who have exhibited at the Little Gallery within the past five seasons are not eligible to reapply at this time.

-Little Gallery’s List of Artists for our 2016/2017 Season
+Little Gallery’s List of Artists for the 2023-2024 Season

 Nov 5, 2023 – Nov 17, 2023 Gail Staal, Two-dimension Galaxies, Landscapes & Portraits